A Key West regular, Mike Leach leaves a legacy - and an empty bar stool

 That was the best part of those trips, along with Mumme and Leach trying to hack a game that had been played largely the same way for a century.
 Nobody wanted to throw the ball in the early ’90s.
 That was borderline irresponsible, especially at a backwater program such as Iowa Wesleyan, which hadn’t won a game in three years.
 But what if it wasn’t?

 Over the sound of dripping pipes in the basement of the basketball gym, the two simplified Bill Walsh’s complex West Coast offense, then simplified it some more.
 A quarterback needn’t be a future all-pro who could look off four receivers before finding the fifth.
-He just needed to read a defense’s pre- and post-snap keys and, regardless of how many wideouts were on the field, throw it to one or two of them.
+He just needed to read a defense’s keys before and after the snap and, regardless of how many wideouts were on the field, throw it to one or two of them.
 They installed concepts that, three decades later, are in every playbook in America, whether the game is played on Friday nights or Sunday afternoons: “Four Verticals,” “mesh,” “stick,” each designed to take advantage not of players, exactly, but the spaces that players cannot possibly cover.

 “What we’re talking about is not beating football.
 It’s beating defenses,” Mumme said not long ago.
 “But how long can a system survive?
 Well, ours, it’s survived since 1989.”